You've decided to build a metal building, which is an excellent choice.

-You've designed your building, your blueprints have been drawn, and they are getting your building pieced together, ready for delivery.
+You've designed your building, your blueprints have been drawn, and they are getting your building kit pieced together, ready for delivery.

 The only thing left for you to do is prepare your job site, a step that is often overlooked in the anticipation of receiving your metal building.